2022 South Korean presidential election: Aftermath

 Commentators suggested that the Democrats' defeat, and the comeback of the conservatives was unforeseen given their landslide defeat in the 2017 election after the Park Geun-hye impeachment.
 Reasons cited for the defeat of the Democrats included their failure to provide high-quality housing at affordable prices, double standards in the government's anti-corruption campaign, limited success in achieving promised social reforms despite an overwhelming majority in the National Assembly, and failure to nurture new political talents (unlike the PPP).

 In October 2024, it was revealed that the opinion polls showing National Revolutionary Party candidate and cult leader Huh Kyung-young above Justice Party candidate Sim Sang-jung were faked.
 Myung Tae-kyun, a political broker closely aligned with President Yoon Suk Yeol, artificially and illegally inflated the results of the opinion polls to favor Huh.
 He attempted to raise the approval rating of National Revolutionary Party candidate Huh in order to have him appear in a TV debate, after which he attempted to attack Democratic Party candidate Lee Jae Myung.
 In a recorded call with People Power Party member and deputy director at the Future Korea Research Institute, Kang Hye-kyung, Myung asked "Is the opinion poll coming out today?
 Huh Kyung-young needs to come out to have an advantage now."
 Myung continued, "Huh Kyung-young is also the breadwinner for all the kids under him, so when they give out the results (of the opinion poll), shouldn't it come out at 5%?"
 One of the criteria for a candidate to appear on the televised candidate debates is for the candidate to poll at 5% in 3 different polling firms approved by the National Elections Commission, to which the Future Korea Research Institute was accredited during 2022 election.

+In January 2026, South Korean prosecutors launched a formal investigation into allegations of political interference involving the Shincheonji Church of Jesus and the Unification Church during the 2021 presidential primary.
+Former Daegu Mayor Hong Joon-pyo claimed that in August 2022, Shincheonji leader Lee Man-hee told him that over 100,000 followers were directed to join the PPP as "responsible members" to support then-candidate Yoon Suk Yeol during the 2021 primary.
+Critics allege this support was in exchange for Yoon, then Prosecutor General, blocking a police raid on Shincheonji headquarters during the early COVID-19 pandemic.